dsc-nec/frovedis_matrix/README.md

 It is similar to SpMV case, but you need to specify the number of column of the multiplying rowmajor matrix.

+In addition, we added SpGEMM support.
+You can call the routine like:

+    auto r3 = spgemm(crs,crs);

+The result is also CRS matrix.
+You can also use CCS format as the imput.
+In this case, the result is CCS format.
+We are now improving the performance.

 ## 3.4 Other sparse matrix format